Cash Discount Program Guide: 6 Best Options & How To Get Started

 - Implement A Convenience Fee For Credit Cards: Another popular and completely legal way to lower your processing costs is to add a convenience fee for customers who pay with a credit card.
 This is not the same as a surcharge, as it’s a fixed per-transaction fee and isn’t based on the actual processing rate.
 Please see our article, What Is A Convenience Fee & Can You Charge One To Your Customers, for more information on this subject.

-- Use Credit Card Surcharging Instead Of Cash Discounting: With the repeal of anti-surcharging laws across the country in recent years, adding a surcharge when a customer uses a credit card is now a viable option in all but four states in the US (note that the practice is still illegal in Canada).
+- Use Credit Card Surcharging Instead Of Cash Discounting: In recent years, most anti-surcharging laws across the country have been repealed.
+Adding a surcharge when a customer uses a credit card is now a viable option in all but two states in the US (note that the practice is still illegal in Canada).
 However, surcharging is decidedly less popular with consumers than cash discounting and can potentially put a real dent in your sales volume.
 Although many businesses have successfully implemented surcharging, it might not be the best choice for your business.

 - Switch To A Better Merchant Services Provider With Lower Rates: If you’re already paying too much for credit card processing, this may be the best idea of all.
 Combined with modest price increases, you can cover your processing costs without passing them directly onto your customers through a surcharging or cash discounting program.
 Check out our recommendations for the cheapest credit card processors in the industry for some great companies to consider.

 Does Your Business Need A Cash Discount Program?